SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-garradalaigh-audreena.md

 **Attacks (1/round)**

 <ins>Ram.</ins> If it has the space for it, the audreena charges with its horns (1D8).
-On a hit, targets with less than 7 strength fall prone.
+On a hit, targets with less than 7 Fortitude fall prone.

 <ins>Kicks.</ins> The audreena makes two melee attacks (1D6).